Healthy Homes Assessment Newtown

 Insulation Newtown

-Insulation requirements to meet the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values of your area.

-• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-See the full details of the Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation quality.

 Newtown Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection